 A lot of the time it can feel like there aren’t enough hours in the day to get everything done, as well as keeping up with work or your personal life.
 Try and take a step back and look at how effectively you are using your time.
 Try and figure out when you are most productive and plan your study around that instead of trying to cram everything in – is it in the morning or at night?
 Is it for longer periods of time or short bursts with more breaks?

 When you’re stressed it’s so easy to be negative but try to alter your mindset a little.
 If you can start thinking positively about everything you have achieved so far, balancing your studies and still maintaining a healthy lifestyle going forward will seem much more achievable.
 A positive mental attitude will also help you feel calmer and alleviate some pressure!

 If you’re feeling stressed or let everything get on top of you, it can lead to panic or loss of control.
 When students contact the support team at Arden with any concerns, we encourage them to try some breathing exercises which can be very effective.
 It’s worked for me in the past, sometimes fresh air can help too.

 Isolation can really increase stress levels and make juggling all your commitments seem so much harder, so having the right people to support you when you’re studying is so important, a problem shared is a problem halved!
 As many of our students study by distance learning, they’re able to call our Student Support team for a chat if they ever feel like they need someone to talk to.
-We also offer a 24-hour hotline for students that need it outside office hours, often by the time students have talked to someone about how they’re feeling, they feel much better.
+We also offer access to the Big White Wall, a confidential service offering great support to those suffering from poor mental health.

 Blended Learning offers the perfect opportunity to control your work-life balance, if you're looking to study while working.